 - Click OK in the confirmation dialog box.

 - Click Return to column list in the upper right.

 When the generation job finishes, the synthetic data contains the distribution of data samples based on the generation mood you selected.

 If you want to check the influence of the generation mood on the distribution of data in the synthetic dataset, you can do so from the Data QA report.

 After you configure generation mood for the synthetic data, you can check its impact on the distribution of data samples.
 For example, you can exampine the Age chart under Univariate distribution in the Data QA report.

-From the Jobs tab, open the completed synthetic data generation job.
+- From the Synthetic datasets tab, open the completed synthetic dataset.

 When you examine the Age distribution chart, you can notice the impact of the Extremely crazy generation mood setting on the Age column of the UCI Adult dataset.

 The green line shows the distribution of the synthetic data, while the black line shows the distribution of the original data.